Neith

+Neith wearing the Red Crown of Lower Egypt.

-Neith /'niː.ɪθ/ (Νηΐθ, a borrowing of the Demotic form nt, also spelled Nit, Net, or Neit) was an ancient Egyptian deity, possibly of Libyan origin.
-She was connected with warfare, as indicated by her emblem of two crossed bows, and with motherhood, as shown by texts that call her the mother of particular deities, such as the sun god Ra and the crocodile god Sobek.
-As a mother goddess, she was sometimes said to be the creator of the world.
-She also had a presence in funerary religion, and this aspect of her character grew over time: she became one of the four goddesses who protected the coffin and internal organs of the deceased.
+Neith /'niː.ɪθ/ (Νηΐθ), also spelled Nit, Net, or Neit, was an ancient Egyptian goddess, possibly of Libyan origin.
+She was associated with warfare, symbolized by her emblem of crossed bows, and with motherhood, as texts refer to her as the mother of deities such as the sun god Ra and the crocodile god Sobek.

+As a mother goddess, she was sometimes described as the creator of the world in Egyptian creation myths and referred to as the "Great Mother".
+She also played a role in funerary religion.
+Over time she became one of the four goddesses who protected the coffin and the internal organs of the deceased.

-Neith is one of the earliest Egyptian deities to appear in the archaeological record; the earliest signs of her worship date to the Naqada II period (c.
+Neith is among the earliest Egyptian deities attested in the archaeological record.
+Evidence of her worship dates to the Naqada II period (c.
 3600–3350 BC).
-Her main cult center was the city of Sais in Lower Egypt, near the western edge of the Nile Delta, and some Egyptologists have suggested that she originated among the Libyan peoples who lived nearby.
-She was the most important goddess in the Early Dynastic Period (c.
-3100–2686 BC) and had a significant shrine at the capital, Memphis.
-In subsequent eras she lost her preeminence to other goddesses, such as Hathor, but she remained important, particularly during the Twenty-sixth Dynasty (664–525 BC), when Sais was Egypt's capital.
-She was worshipped in many temples during the Greek and Roman periods of Egyptian history, most significantly Esna in Upper Egypt, and the Greeks identified her with their goddess Athena.
+Her main cult center was the city of Sais in the western Nile Delta.

+She was particularly important during the Early Dynastic Period (c.
+3100–2686 BC) and had a major sanctuary at Memphis.
+Later, other goddesses such as Hathor rose in prominence, though Neith remained important, especially during the Twenty-sixth Dynasty (664–525 BC), when Sais became Egypt's capital.
+During the Greek and Roman periods she continued to be worshipped in temples including Esna, and Greek writers identified her with the goddess Athena.